 Maidford is a small, compact village in South West Northamptonshire, approximately 8 miles from Daventry and 7 miles from Towcester and is on the former main road between Northampton and Banbury.
 Maidford covers an area of approximately 1050 acres and is designated as a conservation village.

-Maidford consists of a basicilly 3 lanes (with 6 names between them).
+Maidford consists of basically 3 lanes (with 6 names between them).

-The main thourofare that runs through Maidfrod is Longwell which changes its name to Townsend in the midle of the village.
+The main thoroughfare thro Maidford is Longwell which changes its name to Townsend in the midle of the village.